phansch/philhansch.net/README.md

 # phansch.net

 This is the data for my blog.
-It uses Jekyll to generate a static website whenever I push new content to GitLab.
+It uses Jekyll to generate a static website whenever I push new content to GitHub.

-The blog is currently hosted on [DigitalOcean](https://www.digitalocean.com) where it is being deployed with [dokku](http://progrium.viewdocs.io/dokku/).

-## Setup

-    git clone git@gitlab.com:phansch/phansch-net.git && cd phansch-net
-    git remote add production dokku@46.101.220.14:phansch.net

-## Deployment

-    git push origin # To update this repo git push production # To trigger the dokku run and deploy a new container

 ## Development